nabakrishna/IABF-Net/readme.md

 3D regression heads use a split architecture.
 This design outputs both the target bounding coordinates and a localized log-variance mapping matrix.
 This heteroscedastic uncertainty formulation allows the model to adaptively attenuate losses on a per-pixel basis:

+When a sensor modality encounters harsh environmental noise, the network minimizes its loss penalty by scaling up the corresponding variance term.
+This acts as an automated, learnable attenuation mechanism, shielding the shared network parameters from noisy backpropagation updates during bad weather